 Avalanche Risk and Parkland Cross Country Ski Club

-Parkland X-C Ski Club takes avalanche occurrences and the risk of those occurrences very seriously.
+Parkland Cross Country Ski Club takes avalanche occurrences and the risk of those occurrences very seriously.
 Since the early 1980’s it has been club policy to carry avalanche transceivers (beacons) and shovels on all back country trips where there are not groomed trails.
 It takes very little snow to bury a person, and since most avalanche victims die of suffocation not injuries, it behooves all back country travelers to be able to get to their friends as soon as possible.
 It has been shown that there is a 90% survival rate for victims recovered in 15 – 20 minutes or less.
-Our club policy states that all tour leaders have current first aid training and be trained in the use of the avalanche transceivers.
-As a group we attend avalanche seminars and have two members trained by The Canadian Avalanche Association.
-These two members conduct annual retraining for other members, including locating multiple buried beacons.
-We also provide training for our skiers in general to acquaint them with the beacons and search procedures.
-As part of this short course is a basic study of snow dynamics and the setup (natural) that is required to produce avalanche conditions.
-The courses involve classroom and field trip time.
+Our club policy states that all tour leaders have current first aid training; and that all participants on off-trail trips have at least Avalanche Safety Training level 1 (or its equivalent) to ensure safety of the entire group (tour leaders included).
+We provide refresher nights for beacon use and search procedures each Fall.

 Links for Avalanche Conditions

-Click on the links below (Simple, Challenging, or Complex) to see the Avalanche Terrain Ratings of over 250 of the most popular backcountry ski trails in Banff , Jasper, Waterton Lakes, Kootenay, Glacier, Mount Revelstoke and Yoho National Parks.
+Click here to see the Avalanche Terrain Ratings of some of the most popular backcountry ski trails in Banff , Jasper, Waterton Lakes, Glacier, and Yoho National Parks.

 |Canadian Avalanche Association http://www.avalanche.ca||Provides avalanche bulletins for Western Canada, the National Parks and Kananaskis Country in conjunction with Partner Bulletins|